EarthBigData/openSAR/INSTALLATION.md

 Python is as a scripting/programming language very similar to *Matlab* or *IDL*.
 As such, users familiar with these languages should readlily be able to read and write python code.
 Python also has a tight integration with the statistical programming language [R](https://www.r-project.org) via a RPy interface, such that many statistical routines available in R can be called from within a python program.
 R DataFrames are mimicked in python with the powerful [**pandas**](https://pandas.pydata.org) package.
 Numerical computations and matrix operations for image analysis is tightly integrated with the [**numpy**](http://www.numpy.org) \(*num*erical *py*thon) package.
 Raster data stacks are typically loaded with the powerful python implementation of the *Geospatial Data Abstraction Library* [**gdal**](http://gdal.org).
 Data visualiation in python has advanced quite fast and parallels the capabilities of plotting of R via the main python plotting package [**matplotlib**](https://matplotlib.org) .
 The python [**bokeh**](https://bokeh.pydata.org/) package provides powerful interactive data visualization tools ready for web integration.
 Scientific data analysis and image processing with python also leans heavily on the scikit packages like image processing with [**scikit-image**](http://scikit-image.org/) or machine learning with [**scikit-learn**](http://scikit-learn.org/).

+For a basic introduction to python see [https://www.learnpython.org/](https://www.learnpython.org/)

 ### Anaconda Python Installation

 Obtain and install the free **Miniconda python** distribution.
 We prefer to work with the latest python 3 version (3.6), 64-bit distribution.